Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 Traditionally, hojicha is roasted in a tea roaster called houroku, but you can also use a common pan.

-In this article you’ll learn how to roast green tea in a pan.
+In this article I’ll show how to roast green tea in a regular pan.

 Some common questions about hojicha